Holiday inspiration currently loading...

 Visitors from across the globe are drawn to Edinburgh by the wealth of historic sites, galleries and museums, shops, restaurants and bars – not to mention the spectacular sight of Princes Street and the castle rock.
 Yet it’s still perfectly possible to avoid most of the crowds and find quiet cobbled streets, peaceful cafes and bars and, above all, to enjoy this most scenic of British cities.

-Your hotel in Edinburgh
+Your accommodation in Edinburgh

 Day Two – Out and about in Edinburgh